 Loss experience used by the Fund to determine loss ratio adjustments will be made available twice per year to members at no additional cost.
-For entities with loss ratios of 100% or greater, rate adjustments of up to +2.5% may be considered for plans with little or no utilization management features in place, and up to +2% for plans with utilization management features in place.
-For entities with loss ratios below 100%, rate reductions of up to 2.5% will be available for entities using utilization management features and reductions of up to 2% will be made for entities with little or no utilization management in place.
+For entities with loss ratios of 100% or greater, rate adjustments of up to +2.5% may be considered.
+For entities with loss ratios below 100%, rate reductions of up to -2.5%.
+Additional adjustments can be considered for plans lacking standard utilization management features.

-"Loss experience data" is defined as monthly claims and assessments for a three year period including de-identified specific claims at 50% of the Fund's self insured retention.
+"Loss experience data" is defined as monthly claims and assessments for a three year period including de-identified specific claims at 50% of the Fund's self-insured retention.
 Requests for additional claims data can be considered based upon the availability of data, the feasibility of extracting the data, and the reimbursement to the Fund or its vendors of data extraction and formatting costs.